IST356M001SP25/assignment-02-ntbamber/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me to understand how to parse structured data from strings and handle lists of dictionaries.
+I found the handling lists of dictionaries to not be too challenge, but parsing the strings proved very difficult.
+My main issues was handling the inputs with /s in parse_packaging such as "20 pieces in 1 pack / 10 packs in 1 carton / 4 cartons in 1 box".
+I was missing the way to handle the last items in the list after splitting.
+I now understand that I was missing that part after reviewing the solution file and using Chat GPT to help understand the errors.